jsvine/markovify/README.md

 ### Generating `markovify.Text` models from very large corpora

 By default, the `markovify.Text` class loads, and retains, the your textual corpus, so that it can compare generated sentences with the original (and only emit novel sentences).
 But, with very large corpora, loading the entire text at once (and retaining it) can be memory-intensive.
-To overcome this, you can `(a)` read in the corpus line-by-line, and `(b)` tell Markovify not to retain the original:
+To overcome this, you can `(a)` tell Markovify not to retain the original:

 ```python
 with open("path/to/my/huge/corpus.txt") as f: